 Integrating Ecology and Biodiversity into Farringdon Station

-In addition to the ecological and biodiversity benefits, installing the roof will also make a contribution to the project’s sustainable urban drainage (SUDS) by providing attenuation of heavy rainfall, and will improve the thermal insulation performance of the building, reducing heating costs.
+In addition to the ecological and biodiversity benefits, installing the roof also made a contribution to the project’s sustainable urban drainage (SUDS) by providing attenuation of heavy rainfall, and improved the thermal insulation performance of the building, reducing heating costs.

 Although integrating sustainability into design can often be perceived as an additional cost to a projects bottom line, a cost-benefit analysis of the roof identified that installing the living roof was approximately £40,000 cheaper than a comparable zinc roof, in addition to the longer-term cost savings of improved thermal insulation, which is a truly sustainable solution.